hanswenzel/CaTS/README.md

 make install
 cd ../CaTS-install/bin
-time ./CaTS -g  simpleLArTPC.gdml -pl 'FTFP_BERT+OPTICAL+STEPLIMIT'  -m time.mac
+time ./CaTS -g  simpleLArTPC.gdml -pl 'FTFP_BERT+OPTICAL+STEPLIMIT'  -t 1 -m time.mac >& time.log
+The command line variables are
+-g 'name of gdml file defining the geometry'
+-pl 'name of the Physics list and physiscs constructors' -m 'name of the Geant4 macro'
+-t 'n number of Geant4 threads'

+Note!
 Only the -g command line variable is mandatory!
 If you don't specify the macro file interactive mode is assumed:
+Note!
+For the moment one can use only 1 Geant4 thread when using G4Opticks'

 ./CaTS -g simpleLArTPC.gdml -pl 'FTFP_BERT+OPTICAL+STEPLIMIT'